 Prior to moving to the institutional investing field, Mr. Hook spent twenty years in the corporate and investment banking fields, finally as a Senior Vice President with First Union Securities in Atlanta, Georgia.
 Throughout his career he focused on origination in the energy sectors specializing in oil and gas exploration and production, oilfield services, and utilities.
 He also spent several years covering the business services sector.
 Responsibilities included origination and delivery of public debt and equity offerings, private placements, syndicated lending, derivatives products, and capital management services.

 Throughout his career, Mr. Hook has been an active fundraiser for many charitable and civic organizations, including United Way, Boys and Girls Clubs, the Metro Atlanta Chamber of Commerce, the Baylor Bear Foundation, the Ohio State Campus Campaign, and Pelotonia, one of the most successful bicycling fundraisers in the US for cancer research.
 He graduated from Willamette University with a B.S. in economics and sociology and from Baylor University with his M.B.A. in finance.
-Hook serves on the Board of Trustees for the Wells Fargo/GAI family of funds and serves on the Advisory Boards of Cambridge Associates and FEG Investment Advisors, two of the nation’s leading institutional investment consulting firms.
+Hook serves on the Advisory Board of FEG Investment Advisors, one of the nation’s leading institutional investment consulting firms.